-Financial Responsibility.
-One of the most important lessons kids need to learn.
+Financial Responsibility is one of the most important lessons kids need to learn.
+But if parents do not take the time to teach them, who will?

 I will be the first one to admit that we’ve tried different systems.
 Some have worked and others – not so much.
-As our kids grow, the system was use has changed along with them.
-What worked when they were 7 and younger no longer is effective as they are growing up.
+As our kids grow, the method used has changed along with them.
+We can’t use what the same ideas we did when they were younger as they no loner work.

 - Using Toy Jail to Teach Our Kids